Corey Bailey

 The drive will still be just as busy working with the OS and software in use.

-I’m currently testing an SSD on my laptop as the boot drive and a separate SSD for
+I’m currently testing a SSD on my laptop as the boot drive and a separate SSD for

 editing.
-The jury is still out, but it looks good so far.
+The jury is still out, but it looks good so far, particularly for the boot drive.

-For recording and playing audio, the type of hard drive interface really doesn’t
+For recording and playing audio and general software use, the type of hard drive

 Laptop owners may need to use an external drive.
 Very few laptops allow for more